tutikka/android-directory-selector/README.md

 Usage
 -----

-Integrating the component to youe existing project is very simple.
+Integrating the component to your existing project is very simple.
 Probably the easiest approach is (using Eclipse):

 1. Clone the project
 2. Import the project into your workspace